tangruize/SandTable/doc/Install.md

 Below are the directions to install and run SandTable.

-We recommend running SandTable on a fresh Ubuntu 22.04 environment.
-Setting up a Ubuntu 22.04 container using LXD is simple (we have only tested SandTable on LXD Ubuntu 22.04 containers).
-However, LXD is not always necessary if your system is already running Ubuntu 22.04 or a more recent version.
+We recommend running SandTable on a fresh Ubuntu environment (at least 20.04, recommend >= 22.04).
+Setting up a Ubuntu 22.04 container using LXD is simple.
+However, LXD is not always necessary if your system is already running Ubuntu 20.04 or a more recent version.

 ## Run SandTable inside an Ubuntu 22.04 LXD container